-The desert that features as the main setting of the poem is likely a reference to the Nevada Test Site where nuclear devices were first detonated above, and then under ground.
+The desert that features as the main setting of the poem is likely a reference to the Nevada Test Site where nuclear devices were first detonated above, and then underground.
 The fallout from these tests resulted in substantial increases in cancer throughout southern Utah.
 The United States eventually started detonating the bombs underground.
 There were a total of 928 tests continued in earnest from 1950-1980, with the site still being used today.
-You can read the full poem here.

 Summary of At the Bomb Testing Site